Routing

 Route Middleware

-We can set a middleware for a specific route or a group of routes.
+We can set middleware for a specific route or a group of routes.
 For example:

 app\middleware\MiddlewareA::class,